How to get planning advice?

 - Limited Code assessment

-Not suitable for liquor licencing or self-assessable checks
+Not suitable for liquor licencing or checks for accepted development subject to requirements.

 General Town Planning advice is suitable for small scale